mkouhpayeh/code-wiki/docs/index.md

 # Code Wiki

-A structured, continuously maintained technical knowledge base covering software development concepts, tools, and best practices.
+A structured, continuously maintained technical knowledge base covering software development concepts, tools, best practices Tips and Tricks.

 This documentation is designed as a **personal reference system** and a **long-term learning archive**, with an emphasis on clarity, consistency, and practical usability.